claire-mielcarek/canoeVR/README.md

 # canoeVR

-Canoe Simulation in virtual reality using HTC Vive and Unity
+Canoe Simulation in virtual reality using HTC Vive and Unity.